gilburns/Installomator-wiki/GitHub-howto-create-PRs.md

 ## Create a branch for your label or other changes

 In order to make changes you need to create a new branch.
 In GitHub Desktop go to the Branch “main” and create a new branch.
+Give it a descriptive name such as the label name or `label name-update`.

 ![GitHub Desktop app branch](img/GitHub_Desktop_app_branch.png)